Jolly-Pirate/watcher/README.md

 ## Support

-If you find this tool useful, consider voting for me as a witness (https://steemit.com/~witnesses) or <a href="https://v2.steemconnect.com/sign/account-witness-vote?witness=therealwolf&approve=1">directly with steemconnect</a>.
+If you find this tool useful, consider voting for me (@therealwolf) as a witness (https://steemit.com/~witnesses) or <a href="https://v2.steemconnect.com/sign/account-witness-vote?witness=therealwolf&approve=1">directly with steemconnect</a>.